-It is also a safe space to connect with like-minded people by joining the private group called ‘Carers in Coventry’.
+It is also a safe space to connect with like-minded people by joining the private group called ‘Carers in Coventry’, join it here.

 You can share experiences and get non-judgemental advice as and when you need it - at home from your phone, tablet or computer.

 Important information for you...